 Palmon Bay Hotel

 Modern and chic, the Palmon Bay Hotel in Igalo is a top choice for a stylish stay.
 The hotel gets rave reviews for the terrace dining, spa services, waterfront pool and beach and exceptional service.
-Check rates and availability!
+Check availability!

-Herceg Novi Apartments
+Herceg Novi Apartments and Tourist Tax

-Travelers can find apartments on Booking.com or Airbnb for Herceg Novi, Montenegro.
-Note: If you choose to stay in an apartment, you will likely need to register and pay the Montenegro Tourist Tax on your own (the fee is included when staying at hotels and they take care of the registration for you).
-In order to accomplish this, your host (or owner, if different) will need to provide you an ownership document to take with you to the Tourist Information Office (along with your passport).
+In order to accomplish this, your host (or owner, if different) will need to provide an ownership document to take to the Tourist Information Office (along with your passport).
 The tourist tax fee for Herceg Novi is one Euro per day, per guest.

 Shopping Herceg Novi

-As a resort town, there are many places for shopping in Herceg Novi.
 In the Old Town and along the waterfront, most shops cater to tourists – offering souvenirs, swimwear and beach gear.

 What To Pack for your Trip to Montenegro